Bins, rubbish and recycling

 Grey/black, brown and blue bin collections are continuing as normal.

-Regarding blue bins - please make sure all of your cardboard and paper is placed inside the bin.
+Blue bins: please make sure all of your cardboard and paper is inside the bin.
 Excess cardboard can be recycled at a Household Waste Recycling Centre (tip).

-We apologise that missed collections have increased due to more rubbish and recycling being presented recently.
+We apologise that missed collections have increased due to staff shortages and increased demand.
 If your street is missed - please leave your bin out and the bin crew will return the next day.

 Our crews are working hard to make sure all rubbish is removed.
 Thank you for your cooperation and patience as we deal with an unprecedented situation.

-While maintaining a safe distance, please let any friends, family, or neighbours without internet access know about the current arrangements.
+While maintaining a safe distance, please let any friends, family, or neighbours without internet access know about these current arrangements.

 Get advice on how to reduce waste in your home.